phipsgabler/probability-ir/README.md

 ```

 This corresponds to my understanding that the `do`-notation would be much better written as a model transformation, always, and not through within probability queries.
 Fortunately, with a PPL formulation like this, we always have am explicit model at hand.

+## Metaphors

+I have recently come to a better comparison for this idea: it's a bit like a tactics system in proof assistents.
+You'd have a programmable metalanguage, symbolically operating on a semantically well-defined, general object language, which helps you iteratively massageing the programs into the form you need.
+The user should be given more freedom to play around with the model in symbolic form, by providing a suitable representation + some predefined helpful transformations.

+All metaphors are flawed, but here's another one.
+Imagine you need to solve some classical mechanics problem.
+You can write down some Lagrangian you invented (= generative model) in a CAS.
+From that, you use the CAS derive a symbolic Hamiltonian (= conditioned model).
+Then you take symbolic derivatives and set up Hamilton's equations (= set up a logp for HMC).
+Now you pass them to some external ODE solver of your choice (= convert to sampler representation).
+But you could also, say, do some more analysis on the Hamiltonian, like derive conserved quantities (= extract Gibbs conditionals).
+Or modify some terms (= interventions).
+(Note that have never studied physics, though :P)

+The point being that we use a separate "transformation helper system", the CAS (= PIR + transformations) to play around with the model before you do any actual sampling work.
+Tactics systems do the same for programs written in proof-assisntants' languages (Idris, Agda, Coq) -- the elaborator = the CAS = PIR, the actual language's compiler = the ODE solver = sampler.